Zenwolf/kanso/docs/QueryAPI.md

 QueryAPI
 ============================================================

-Creates an API object that queries a specific state for data.
+Creates an API factory function that queries a specific state for values.

 Queries
 ------------------------------------------------------------

 Queries are functions that query data from a particular state.
 Each query function has a basic signature:

-    state => data
+    state => value

 The `state` must always be the first argument to a query function.
 You can always add additional args after the state if you need them.